-What is the RAPID Programme?
+What is RAPID

-The Revitalising Areas by Planning, Investment and Development (RAPID) programme is aimed at improving the quality of life and the opportunity available to residents of the most disadvantaged communities in Irish cities and towns.
+The Revitalising Areas by Planning, Investment and Development (RAPID) programme is aimed at improving the quality of life and the opportunity available to residents of the most disadvantaged communities in Irish towns and cities.
 It aims, in a focused and practical way, to reduce the deprivations faced by residents of disadvantaged communities.
 It attempts to do this through targeting significant state resources at the needs of disadvantaged areas.

 Local Programme Objectives

-- Environmental issues
+- Environmental actions

-- Training and Employment
+- Training and educational programmes